HanSaMoLi/Rootverse-Map/README.md

 If you want to edit files, please refer to the **Contributor Guide** to help you with modifying and submitting changes to the project.

-Co-builders will have a chance to get RootsBuilder DAO OG Pass!
-In the future, we will airdrop "landmarks" to the community builders.
+Co-builders will have a chance to get RootsBuilder DAO **OG Pass**!
+In the future, we will airdrop **Landmarks** to the community builders.

 # 欢迎进入Rootverse的世界